 Operational flight crew are to satisfy General and Aviation English Language Proficiency (GELP) requirements as directed by aviation regulatory authorities.

 Candidates should check with the CASA or Defence aviation for specific requirements.
-(Evidence may include: English language proficiency such as IELTS Level 6 or have worked in Australia for at least 3 years and have a statutory declaration from the employer)
+(Evidence may include: English language proficiency such as IELTS Level 6 or have worked in Australia for at least 3 years and have a statutory declaration from the employer) evidence of attendance to Australian, New Zealand or overseas secondary school where the primary teaching language is English.

 - Completion of Year 10,11,12 or equivalent